 In Assam, ST has better development indicator than other groups since they are closely integrated with the mainstream population.
 They have the access to the infrastructure facilities such as roads, electricity, schools and hospitals etc. Looking at the culture, language, economic activities and source of livelihood, of these ST households, it is evident that they are quite mainstreamed.
 Consultations have been carried out with all the affected ST households and it was noted that they agree to sell their land against with due compensation.
-These ST households have been considered as special category under the vulnerable group and special assistance has been provided in the RP which is in addition to the compensation and assistance in order to restore their livelihood.
-The impact assessment and the census survey enumerated that there will be only 1 ST household who will be affected by losing a strip of their land.
-However, the loss of an area measuring 100m2 of land compared to total land holding of the vulnerable group is not more than 10% of their productive asset.
+These ST households have been considered as special category under the vulnerable group and special assistance has been provided in the FRP which is in addition to the compensation and assistance in order to restore their livelihood.
+The impact assessment and the census survey enumerated that there will be 4 ST and 5 SC households who will be affected by losing a strip of their land.
+However, the loss of an area measuring 100m2 of land compared to total land holding of vulnerable groups and the loss will not be more than 10% of their productive assets.
+Survey result also reveals that 8.15% (15 nos. of families) of the project affected families are economically vulnerable as their estimated income range falls below the estimated poverty line of Government of India.